On This Page

 A very popular soft drink in Peru was Inca Cola — a yellow, banana-flavored Coca-Cola product.
 The unexpected sweet flavor overwhelmed me at first sip, but we both came to love it.
 In fact, we dreaded finishing our last bottle, which I stashed in the fridge at home until a few weeks after our trip.
 We cracked it open and savored the last of the banana flavored bubbles.
 (While watching an Anthony Bourdain episode, RIP to our travel inspiration.
 Cheers!)

 In Peru, coffee is served highly concentrated and you add hot water to taste, sweetener, etc. I quickly learned this when I accidentally poured myself an exceptionally strong cup my first morning in the Andes.

 Cusquena and Pilsen were the readily available domestics, both were light and drinkable.

-A Peruvian classic concocted with lemon juice, raw egg whites (yes, I said RAW), Pisco, and simple syrup soon became our alcoholic beverage of choice.
+A Peruvian classic concocted with lemon juice, raw egg whites (yes, RAW), Pisco, and simple syrup – they soon became our alcoholic beverage of choice.
 There were several different flavors to try.

-Miraflores is chalk-full of pretty parks, visiting as many as we could was how we spent most of our time in the city.
+Miraflores is full of pretty parks, visiting as many as we could was how we spent our time in the city.